Direct Aid Program (DAP) – Kolkata

 The Australian Consulate-General in Kolkata manages the DAP in east and north east India.
 It supports projects that have a strong development focus, contribute to poverty reduction, and strengthen communities in India.
 Over the past decade, DAP has built linkages and fostered relationships between Australia and these communities.

 In 2020-21, DAP supported economic and social development initiatives in West Bengal, Tripura, Assam and Odisha.
+In 2021-22, projects grew in reach and scope in West Bengal, Nagaland, Assam and Tripura.

 Who can apply?